Touat: Early modern period

+The Touat region was independently ruled by the caïd Amor ben Ahmed Et-Tamentiti following his victory over a Saadian invasion in the Battle of Kaberten.
+Another attempt was made to subdue the area by Saadian forces which led to intervention by the Regency of Algiers who defeated the invading forces in a 1557 expedition.
+The people of Touat refused to be annexed to the Saadi sultanate of Morocco, they rejected and resisted their attempts to establish rule over the region.
+The inhabitants of Touat preferred to maintain their autonomy and a moral connection with the Regency of Algiers, the region always found itself more connected to the northern regions of Algeria without any coercion or force.

 Following the expeditions of the tribes of Tafilalt in the Tuat region in 1578, the dignitaries of the oasis implored the intervention of the Beylerbey of Algiers.
+The invading tribes from the Tafilalt did not leave until the Algerian forces intervened.
 The Tuat-Gourara called upon the Beylerbey of Algiers since Tlemcen had been annexed by the Regency of Algiers.
-Ottoman efforts to gain control over Tuat misfired in 1578, by the Turks of Algiers, and 1582, by the Turks of Tripoli.
+The Ottomans made visits to Tuat in 1578, by the Turks of Algiers, and 1582, by the Turks of Tripoli whereby Jaafar Pasha sent his son to Touat for a scientific visit accompanied by ten scholars.
 Sometime between 1583 and 1588 the forces of the Moroccan Saadi Sultan Ahmad al-Mansur took control of the Tuat and the Gourara oases.
 The Moroccan conquest of Tuat stopped Ottoman expansion into the Sahara, which had started with the occupation of the oasis of Ouargla in 1552 and the Fezzan in 1574, and secured the Moroccan advance toward the south.
 The area remained politically dependent upon Morocco but the sovereignty of the Alawite sultans became almost nominal.
 Following the 1579 Algerian expedition, the tribes also continued to pay tribute to Hassan Veneziano and the rest of the Algerian Deys until the fall of the Regency of Algiers in 1830.